Alice Jolly

-Alice Jolly (born 1966) is an English novelist, playwright and memoirist, who has won both the Royal Society of Literature’s V. S. Pritchett Memorial Prize for short stories (2014) and the PEN/Ackerley Prize for autobiography (2016).
+Alice Jolly (born 1966) is an English novelist, playwright and memoirist.

-Her novel Mary Ann Sate, Imbecile was runner up for The Rathbones Folio Prize in 2019 and was also longlisted for The Ondaatje Prize also in 2019.

-She was awarded an O. Henry Award in 2021.
-She reviews for The Times Literary Supplement, The Literary Review and The Guardian.

-Biography
+Career

 Jolly graduated from Worcester College, Oxford with a degree in Modern History in 1989.

 She teaches on the Creative Writing M.St. course at the University of Oxford.

 In 2014, Jolly was awarded the Royal Society of Literature's V.S.
 Pritchett Memorial Prize for her short story, Ray the Rottweiler.

 In 2016, she was awarded the PEN/Ackerley Prize for her memoir, Dead Babies and Seaside Towns, the publication of which was crowdfunded.

 Her novel Mary Ann Sate, Imbecile was runner up for The Rathbones Folio Prize in 2019 and was also longlisted for The Ondaatje Prize also in 2019.

 She was awarded an O. Henry Award in 2021.
 She reviews for The Times Literary Supplement, The Literary Review and The Guardian.

 Jolly is married to a lawyer, Stephen Kinsella.
 They have two children, Thomas and Hope, and live in Gloucestershire.